 The next thing you know, you’re hauling a gigantic, awkward to carry duffel bag around with your shit almost billowing out.
 This might not be as much of an issue if you’re road-tripping, but this duffel quickly becomes a pain in the ass during air travel.
 Ok, so maybe you don’t have a duffel bag but instead a roll-a-board, but do you really want to be that person with wheels on their bag?

 In any case, if you’re anything like me, you probably don’t even use half the shit you packed.

-Well, a few years ago, I got hooked on this concept called minimalist travel (often referred to as one-bag travel) that just about changed my life.
-You might think that’s hyperbole, but I really am that obsessed with it.
+Well, a few years ago, I got hooked on this concept called minimalist travel (often referred to as one-bag or one pack travel) that just about changed my life.
+You might think that’s hyperbolic, but I really am that obsessed with it.
 Be warned that there might not be any coming back if you start down this road of minimalist travel.

 What is minimalist travel?